 - You don't have to waste time in searching for legitimate settlement companies.

 - You won't have to live in fear that you'll get scammed.

 - Creditors are more comfortable in working with you.

-Apart from the above mentioned reasons, there is one more reason why it is better to go for do-it -yourself debt settlement.
 Several professional companies have gained bad reputation in the last few years because of the following reasons:

 - Having the objective of attracting more customers rather than assisting debtors.